Disconnection and entropic repulsion for the harmonic crystal with random conductances: Asymptotic upper bound on disconnection and entropic repulsion

 Recall from the previous section that, for $L \geq 1$, $K \geq 100$ integers and $B_z$, $z \in \bbL$, an $L$-box, we have for a fixed $\omega\in \Omega_\lambda$ the decomposition $\varphi = \xi^{\omega,z} + \psi^{\omega,z}$ into ($\omega$-)harmonic average and ($\omega$-)local field, see~\eqref{eq:Sec6_Decomposition_first},~\eqref{eq:Sec6_Decomposition_second}.
 We now introduce the notion of $B_z$ being ``$\psi^\omega$-good'' at levels $\gamma>\delta$, where $\delta < \gamma < \overline{\alpha}$.
 A box $B_z$ is called $\psi^\omega$-good at levels $\gamma > \delta$ if

 and for any adjacent box $B_{z'}$ with $z' \in \bbL$, $|z-z'| = L$, one has

+($D_z$ is defined in~\eqref{eq:BoxesDefinition}).
 A box $B_z$ that is not $\psi^\omega$-good at levels $\gamma > \delta$ is then called $\psi^\omega$-bad.
 Note that these definitions generalize their counterparts for the Gaussian free field with constant conductances, see (5.7) and (5.8) in~\cite{sznitman2015disconnection}.

 We also introduce the notion of $B_z$ being ``$\xi^\omega$-good'' at level $a > 0$, by which we mean that

 Similarly, a box $B_z$ that is not $\xi^\omega$-good will be called $\xi^\omega$-bad.
 Both definitions are again analogues of the notion of $h$-good and $h$-bad boxes in the case of the Gaussian free field with constant conductances, see (5.9) of~\cite{sznitman2015disconnection}.
 In the next proposition, we develop bounds on the probability of the event that a given $L$-box is $\psi^\omega$-bad or $\xi^\omega$-bad.